 Ireland outlast Scotland to stay on course for Six Nations Grand Slam

-Edinburgh (AFP) – Ireland remained on course for a Six Nations Grand Slam after overcoming stiff Scottish resistance to win 22-7 at Murrayfield on Sunday.
+Edinburgh (AFP) – Ireland remained on course for a Six Nations Grand Slam after overcoming stiff Scottish resistance and a series of injuries to win 22-7 at Murrayfield on Sunday.

-Johnny Sexton's seven points with the boot equalled Ronan O'Gara's record as the all-time top scorer in the Six Nations, while Mack Hansen, James Lowe and Jack Conan scored tries as Scotland were denied a first Triple Crown since 1990.
+Johnny Sexton's seven points with the boot took him level with Ronan O'Gara as the all-time top scorer in the Six Nations, while Mack Hansen, James Lowe and Jack Conan scored tries as Scotland were denied a first Triple Crown since 1990.

-Tadhg Furlong made his first appearance of the Championship, while captain Sexton and Garry Ringrose, on his 50th cap, were back from injuries that kept them out of victory away to Italy three weeks ago.

-Scotland were also confident after running France close in Paris and recording victories over England and Wales, but the hosts nearly had a suicidal start.

-A wayward lineout on their own line allowed Dan Sheehan to power over for what seemed to be the game's first try.
+The hosts escaped a nightmare start on a technicality as a wayward lineout on their own line allowed Sheehan to power over for what seemed to be the game's first try.

-However, Scotland escaped on a technicality as they had not used the same ball for the restart, meaning the lineout was retaken.
+However, Scotland had not used the same ball for the restart, meaning the lineout was retaken.

 Ireland were soon camped back on the Scottish line but only came away with three points as Sexton kicked over a penalty from close range.

-Scotland were clinical with their first period of possession in Irish territory as swift hands from Sione Tuipulotu fed Huw Jones to run in his fourth try of the Championships under the posts and Finn Russell added the conversion.
+Scotland were clinical with their first period of possession in Irish territory as swift hands from Sione Tuipulotu fed Huw Jones to run in his fourth try of the Championships under the posts.
+Finn Russell added the conversion.

 A scintillating first 40 minutes gave way to a scrappy start to the second with neither side able to sustain attacking momentum.